Showing posts with label events. Show all posts

 What a great start to the year.
 We took a deep breath and breathed it out.
 We feel lighter and calmer.
 We are more inspired, and we would want a life that is on the positive side.

 A new year and a new decade, 2020!
-A new journey to take.
-A new road ahead.
-A new crossroad to overcome.
-A unique soulful moment to live.
+A new journey, a new road ahead, a new crossroads to overcome, and a unique, soulful moment to live.

 © 2020 Del Cusay